On the IELTS Test Report Form, you’ll find your overall band score and the results you achieved in each part of the test.

 When you get your IELTS results, you’ll get an overall band score and the results from your Listening, Reading, Writing and Speaking tests.
 This will be set out in your Test Report Form.

-Scores for each of the four parts are equally weighted.
-The overall band scores are calculated by taking the mean of the total of the scores of the four individual parts.
+Scores for each of the four skills are equally weighted.
+Your overall band scores are calculated by taking your mean result for each part of the test.

-Overall band scores are reported to the nearest whole or half band.
-For the avoidance of doubt, the following rounding convention applies: if the average across the four skills ends in .25, it is rounded up to the next half band, and if it ends in .75, it is rounded up to the next whole band.
+Overall band scores are calculated to the nearest whole or half band.
+If the average score across the four skills – Listening, Reading, Writing and Speaking – ends in .25, it is rounded up to the next half band.
+If it ends in .75, it is rounded up to the next whole band.